S0N-0F-A-S0N/requestly-desktop-app/README.md

 ```
 npm run package
 ```
-The packaged build expects a compiled copy of the Requestly Webapp inside `static/webapp`.
-Place the webapp assets in this folder before running the packaging command.
+`npm run package` now automatically bundles a compiled copy of the Requestly Webapp.
+By default it looks for a build inside `../requestly/app/build` or you can specify a custom path using the `WEBAPP_BUILD_DIR` environment variable.
+The assets are copied into `static/webapp` before electron-builder runs.

 ## Contributing